8ctopus/php-sandbox/README.md

 docker exec -it sandbox zsh
 apk add php-curl
 exit

 docker-compose stop
 docker commit sandbox sandbox-curl:dev
 ```

 To use this image, update the reference in `docker-compose.yml`.

-## notes

-In Windows hot reload doesn't work with WSL 2, you need to use the legacy Hyper-V.